 So now that you’ve got the idea, you’ve set some goals, and you’ve created a plan, it’s time to get feedback on your idea.
 This stage has been known to kill many ideas (and sometimes even good ones).
 The point of the feedback stage is to get a second opinion on how you can improve your idea.
 Instead of asking for feedback on the business idea, ask for feedback on a certain component of it.
 And whatever you do, don’t ask someone you love.
 Trust me.

 Most cities have business centers where you can speak with an in-house entrepreneur who will give you feedback on how to start a business.
 Some cities even have programs for younger adults that allow you to be mentored by an entrepreneur in your field.
-So be sure to get feedback from the right people to help you inch closer to business success.
+Whether you’re planning to work on tried-and-tested or unusual business ideas, be sure to get feedback from the right people to help you inch closer to business success.

 Step 7.
 Find a Way to Pay for Your Business